If you are a man over the age of 50, you will probably have heard of the PSA test.

-- Tomatoes: Inflammation and oxidative stress play a central role in the development of several prostate conditions.
+Inflammation and oxidative stress play a central role in the development of several prostate conditions.
 Interestingly, tomatoes cooked in oil release lycopene a potent antioxidant.

-- Pomegranate: Pomegranate juice/extract has proven useful in reducing the risk of several prostate conditions through its antioxidant compounds.
+Pomegranate juice/extract has proven useful in reducing the risk of several prostate conditions through its antioxidant compounds.

-A phase II clinical trial involving patients with rising PSA showed, 8 oz of oral pomegranate juice significantly reduced PSA levels (Pantuck et al., 2005).
+A phase II clinical trial involving patients with rising PSA showed 8 oz of oral pomegranate juice significantly reduced PSA levels (Pantuck et al., 2005).

-This positive effect is replicated when pomegranate extract is used in multicomponent food supplements (Paller et al., 2017).
+This positive effect is also replicated when pomegranate extract is used in multicomponent food supplements (Paller et al., 2017).

 It may be challenging to get all your nutritional requirements from dietary sources.